cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 There are three key instruments you can use: **boards** (for informing), **slides** (for exposing), and **props** (for demonstrating).

 <aside class="quote">
-    <em>“The good presentations have code, the excellent have running code.”</em>
+    <em>“Great presentations have some running code.”</em>
 </aside>

 We all know about boards and slides, but sometimes we forget about props.
 These are tools or accessories that you can use to make sure your talk is memorable.
-Props are ofter useful for showing the importance of looking at the problem in the right way.
+Props are often useful for showing the importance of looking at the problem in the right way.
 For example, a demo is a powerful prop you can use.
 I firmly believe that there's nothing like running code to enhance the quality of a presentation.
 By running code, the people in the audience will feel that you're actually doing something real.